-In the event of a chemical spill or other hazard of biohazard, please call 911 immediately!
+In the event of a chemical spill or other biohazard immediately call 9-1-1

-Coordinating the development, maintenance and testing of a comprehensive all-hazard emergency management program for the County and Community
+- Coordinates the development, maintenance, and testing of a comprehensive all-hazard emergency management program for Berkeley County.

 - Coordinates the County’s emergency management training program.